sajadtavakoli/ARCLID/README.md

 # ARCLID
-**Accurate and Robust Characterization of Long Insertions and Deletions**

-ARCLID is a deep learning–based structural variant caller that leverages long-read pileup images for accurate SV detection and genotyping.
+**ARCLID: Accurate and Robust Characterization of Long Insertions and Deletions** accurate detection of genomic structural variants (SVs) remains challenging, especially for large variants and at low sequencing coverage.
+Here, we introduce ARCLID, a novel deep learning-based SV caller for PacBio HiFi data that treats SVs as objects within pileup images.
+Evaluated across diverse real and synthetic datasets at varying coverage levels, ARCLID exhibits reliable and consistent accuracy, even for SVs larger than 1 kbp.
+Notably, it maintains high performance on samples with lower sequencing depths (e.g., 10× and 5×).
+This ability to preserve accuracy at reduced depths offers a substantial practical advantage for cost-constrained projects, facilitating robust SV discovery without requiring deep sequencing.
+Overall, ARCLID represents a promising step toward more accessible and efficient long-read SV analysis in diverse research applications.

 ![arclid logo](https://github.com/user-attachments/assets/d4df95d0-7226-483f-aa41-ea73e7bb40ad)